Will Conventional Loan Limits Increase in 2025?

 Each year, the Federal Housing Finance Agency (FHFA) reviews home price changes to determine conventional loan limits for the upcoming year.

-For 2025, the FHFA will review its House Price Index, or the “FHFA HPI®”, to determine new limits.
-Will those limits rise from 2024 levels?
+For 2025, the FHFA has reviewed its House Price Index, or the “FHFA HPI®”, to determine new limits.
+Those limits rose 5.2%.
+The new limits are as follows.

 How Conventional (Conforming) Loan Limits Are Determined